 Johnston went on to sell his company for 2 million in 1896, four years before he died while on holiday in Cannes, in France.

-In 2006, with the worst of the BSE crisis behind them, the company, now owned by Unilever went back to including beef in the recipe.
+In 2006, with the worst of the BSE crisis behind them the company decided to re-introduce beef back into the recipe.
 Almost from the day it was launched, Bovril enjoyed huge popularity.
 Over three million jars of Johnston’s product are still sold every year in the United Kingdom.